storj/docs/code/Style.md

 ## Variable naming

 Avoid single letter receivers.
+Prefer hard-to-confuse variables with 3-7 letters.
+Use conventional naming when there is one (e.g. `sync.Mutex` is usually called `mu`.)
 For variables a single letter variable can be fine only if the scope doesn't exceed one page (~50 lines).

-Prefer hard-to-confuse variables with 3-7 letters.

-_Exceptions: Prefer the conventional naming when there is one. e.g. `sync.Mutex` is usually called `mu`._

-_Reasoning: Single letter receivers can be convenient, however when moving between a lot of pacakges it can be quickly confusing._
+Single letter receivers can be convenient, however when moving between a lot of pacakges it can be quickly confusing.

-Facilitated example (assume these declarations are in different files):
+Facilitated example (assume these declarations are in different packages):

 ```
-func (p *Printer) Print(project *Project) error { ... }
+func (p *Printer) Print(pr *Project) error {
+	...
+}

-func (p *Project) PrintTo(printer *Printer) error { return printer.Print(p) }
+func (p *Project) PrintTo(pr *Printer) error {
+	return pr.Print(p)
+}
 ```

-It's easier to follow the code when a longer consistent name is used:
+It's easier to follow the code with:

 ```
 func (printer *Printer) Print(project *Project) error { ... }

-func (project *Project) PrintTo(printer *Printer) error { return printer.Print(project) }
+func (project *Project) PrintTo(printer *Printer) error {
+	return printer.Print(project)
+}
 ```

-## Type naming
+## Type and method naming

-Avoid stutter andc onsider package name as part of the full type name.
+Consider package name as part of the type name, this avoids stutter when using the types or methods.

 ```
 identity.FullIdentity // not great due to stutter